vacp2p/rfc/README.md

 # Specifications

 This repository contains the specs for [vac](https://vac.dev), a modular peer-to-peer messaging stack, with a focus on secure messaging.
-You can find a more detailed explanation of the vac [here](https://vac.dev/vac-overview).
+A detailed explanation of the vac and its design goals can be found [here](https://vac.dev/vac-overview).

 ## Status